Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Education Requirements for Health Psychologists

 Health psychologists typically need a doctoral degree in psychology.
-Psychology doctoral programs may require a master’s in psychology degree.
+Psychology doctoral programs may require a master’s degree in psychology.

 What do health psychologists do?

 Health psychologists study how people handle illness.
-They work with patients to improve health and pain management and develop healthcare strategies to improve patient outcomes.
+They work with patients to improve health and pain management, and to develop healthcare strategies that enhance patient outcomes.

 Who do health psychologists work with?

-Health psychologists may work with patients in medical settings like hospitals, and with healthcare administrators and professionals like medical doctors.
+Health psychologists may work with patients in medical settings such as hospitals and with healthcare administrators and professionals, such as medical doctors.

 How to Become a Health Psychologist